-Forty five years after the legendary rock artist Jimi Hendrix made his last song, in August 2015, multidisciplinary designer and artist Franck Tawema created the legend’s portrait, made up of tiny pieces of gold cubes, creating a mesmerising and captivating 3D collage.
-This was Franck's tribute to the iconic musician, thanking him through the thing he loves doing, making art.
+In August 2015, I crafted an icon’s portrait, made up of tiny pieces of gold cubes, creating a mesmerising and captivating 3D collage.
+This was my tribute to the iconic musician Jimi Hendrix, thanking him through What I love doing, making art.

-As a boy, he would play with random objects he would find on the street, and combine them in order to create new things.
-Franck was one of those kids who would draw out his school assignment instead of writing them out.
-His love for analog and visual crafting remains to this day, even though he manages to blend in a little digital magic, allowing for the two worlds to collide.
-Almost like a surgeon, what Franck does requires patience, accuracy and precision.
+As a boy, I would play with random objects I would collect, and combine them in order to create new things.
+My love for analog and visual crafting remains to this day, even though I manage to blend in a little digital magic, allowing for the two worlds to collide.
+Almost like a surgeon, what I do requires patience, accuracy and precision.

-Creative discipline, a clear head, and many hours of concentration are what is needed every time he creates one of his artwork.
+Creative discipline, a clear head, and many hours of concentration are what is needed every time I make one of my artwork.

-A precise grid is first mapped out and scored onto a gold sheet of paper, before being cut out and transferred onto a thicker piece of white board, lifting up the whole artwork and creating depth.
+I first mapped out a precise grid onto a gold sheet of paper, before being cutting it out and transferring it onto a thicker piece of white board, lifting up the whole artwork and creating depth.
 Cutting both the gold sheet and the thick board by hand requires a steady hand and a Zen mind.
 And then, the fun begins.
-Carefully following the outline of the subject, he counts, marks and pins a hole at key points along the contour of his subject before cutouts begin to take shape.
+By carefully following the outline of the subject, I count, mark and pin a hole at key points along the contour of the subject before the cutouts begin to take shape.
 The more complex the subject, the more time is required.
-This is the art of handcrafted golden illusion.

-Franck’s day job is 3D designer at Imagination, an agency that dabbles in various aspects of design for the built environment and events, with clients like Rolls Royce, Jaguar Land Rover and Harrods, winning several awards along the way.
-Devoting his free time to what he refers to as a 'pastime' has led him to interesting design collaborations with household influencers like Ebonee Davis.
-His approach to making his artwork is, however, what stands out and his singular mastery is proof that when you dedicate yourself to your inner hunger for creation, whatever you get your hands on can, as you can see, be turned into gold.
+My day job is 3D designer at a London’s creative agency that dabbles in various aspects of design for the built environment and events.
+Devoting my free time to what some may refer to as a 'pastime' has led me to interesting design collaborations with household influencers like Ebonee Davis.
+My approach to making my artwork is what stands out and my singular mastery is proof that when you dedicate yourself to your inner hunger for creation, whatever you get your hands on can, as you can see, be turned into gold.